aea-JR/psa-scr-qst-tst/readme.md

 ### Properties

-- Question title: Specify the title for the question.
+- **Question title:** Specify the title for the question.
-- Help text: Provide optional help text for the select input.
+- **Help text:** Provide optional help text for the select input.
-- Default value: Specify the default value for the question.
+- **Default value:** Specify the default value for the question.
 For single selection types, use a value starting with # matching one of the option identifiers.
 For multiple selection (checkboxes), provide a comma-separated list of values, each starting with # (e.g., #A,#B).
-- Identifier: Specify a unique identifier for the question.
+- **Identifier:** Specify a unique identifier for the question.
-- Mandatory: Indicates whether selection is required.
+- **Mandatory:** Indicates whether selection is required.
-- Position: The position of the question (Read-only).
+- **Position:** The position of the question (Read-only).
-- Input type: Choose the type of input, which can be single select (radio buttons or dropdown) or multi-select (checkboxes).
+- **Input Type:** Choose the type of selection: `Dropdown, Radio buttons, Multi-select checkboxes.`
-- Use as Conditional Container: Enables this question to act as a conditional container.
+- **Use as Conditional Container:** Enables this question to act as a conditional container.
 Each answer option will represent a condition, and associated content will only display if the condition is met.
-- External ID: The external reference ID for the question.
+- **External ID:** The external reference ID for the question.
-- Question ID (GID): The question ID in PisaSales.(Visible after question got created)
+- **Question ID (GID):** The question ID in PisaSales.(Visible after question got created)

 ### Validation